 Under its terms of reference, the AC's scope of duties and responsibilities is as follows:

 - reviewing the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of the Company and any announcements relating to the Company's financial performance;

-- reviewing the adequacy, effectiveness, independence, objectivity, scope and results of the external audit;
+- reviewing the scope and results of the external audit, and the adequacy, effectiveness and independence of the external auditors;

-In order to maintain the independence of the external auditors, the Company has developed policies regarding the types of non-audit services that the external auditors can provide to the Group and the related approval processes.
-The AC has reviewed the nature and extent of non-audit services provided by the external auditors in FY 2018 and the fees paid for such services.
+To assist the AC to carry out its duty to monitor the performance, objectivity and independence of the external auditors, in particular, to balance the independence and objectivity of the external auditors, the Company has developed policies regarding the types of non-audit services that the external auditors can provide to the Group and the related approval processes.
+The AC has reviewed the nature and extent of non-audit services provided by the external auditors in FY 2019 and the fees paid for such services.
 The AC is satisfied that the independence of the external auditors is not impaired by the provision of those services.
 The external auditors have also provided confirmation of their independence to the AC.

-Where relevant, the AC makes reference to best practices and guidance for Audit Committees in Singapore including practice directions issued from time to time in relation to the Financial Reporting Surveillance Programme administered by the Accounting and Corporate Regulatory Authority of Singapore.
+Where relevant, the AC makes reference to the best practices and guidance for Audit Committees in Singapore including practice directions issued from time to time in relation to the Financial Reporting Surveillance Programme administered by the Accounting and Corporate Regulatory Authority of Singapore.

 Changes to the accounting standards and accounting issues which have a direct impact on the financial statements are reported to and discussed with the AC at its meetings.
 Directors are also invited to attend relevant seminars on changes to accounting standards and issues by leading accounting firms.